dmotte/raspi-safe-shutdown/README.md

 ## Compiling

-> **Note**: these instructions are useful if you want to compile the software manually, but you don't necessarily have to.
+> **Note**: these instructions are useful if you want to compile *raspi-safe-shutdown* manually, but you don't necessarily have to.
 If you just want to install it on your Raspberry Pi, then go to the [Installation](#installation) section.

 > **Note**: this has been tested on a fresh installation of [**Raspberry Pi OS Lite**](https://www.raspberrypi.org/software/operating-systems/).